helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>There is nothing stronger in the world than gentleness.</h3 quote>
+<h3 quote align='center'>It's sort of a mental attitude about critical thinking and curiosity.</h3 quote>

 ---